bashcats/TDGTKPOW/README.md

 different order.

 The solution is to use the `Virtual Desktop` feature.
-You can press Win-Tab to open the virtual desktop menu and add a new `Virtual Desktop`.
-This menu provides a view of the `Virtual Desktops` you have made and you can use the mouse to create new ones and switch between them.
+You can press Win-Tab to open the virtual desktop menu and add a new virtual desktop.
+This menu provides a view of the workspaces/desktops you have made and you can use the mouse to create new ones and switch between them.
 The easiest way to switch between the workspaces/virtual desktops you create is to use the Win-Ctrl-Left and Win-Ctrl-Right to cycle back and forth.